rgalanakis/robgforpps/_pages/one-city.md

 On top of this, the main point of moving more cars along I-5 is to shuttle Washington residents into and out of Portland, making it even easier for Portlanders to live in Clark County, exploiting our amenities while not paying a dime.

-One City Policy: Better use PPS's bond-raising capacity.
+{% include policy-proposal.html slug="fiscal" text="Better use PPS's bond-raising capacity." %}
-{:class="policy-proposal"}

 While the City of Portland doesn't have $3m to rebuild the vital [Columbia Park Pool](https://northpeninsulareview.com/parks-to-demolish-columbia-pool-reopen-pier-pool/), PPS has plenty of money for capital projects.
 In fact, while schools can bond against 0.5% of property values, the rest of the entire city can only bond against 1%,